 — Royale Union Saint-Gilloise (@UnionStGilloise) March 15, 2021

 The story of Vanezir is slightly more unique.
-He was part Mazzu’s Gent squad as a 20 year old was unable to break into the first team.
+He was part of Mazzu’s Gent squad as a 20-year-old but was unable to break into the first team.
 After the Belgian coach was appointed USG coach he looked to reunite with the nifty forward so that he will be able to nurture the potential he saw in him.
 This made sure Vanezir was one of his first signings and since then has played a crucial role for Les Unionistes since joining.

 90+11’ GOOOOOOAAAAAAAAAL !!!!!

 — Royale Union Saint-Gilloise (@UnionStGilloise) January 23, 2022